Beta

 $595/yr · 70,000 miles

-Editorial take: Bilt Mastercard
+Editorial take: Bilt Mastercard (legacy, Wells Fargo)

 Editorial take: Citi / AAdvantage Executive World Elite Mastercard

 Pure Admirals Club access card.
-If you spend more than ~$700/year on lounge passes or visit AA hubs frequently, the $595 fee is a layup.
-The free checked bag for 9 travelers is also massively undersold for family travelers.
+If you spend more than ~$850/year on lounge passes or visit AA hubs frequently, the $595 fee is a layup.
+The 2024 refresh added ~$360/year in Lyft/Grubhub/Avis credits that often go unclaimed, plus the free checked bag for 9 travelers is undersold for family travelers.

 Common questions

 Yes, since they're from different issuers (Bilt / Wells Fargo and Citi) the application rules don't conflict.
-Many points enthusiasts hold both — they pair well when one earns flexible bank points and the other earns a different currency.
+Many points enthusiasts hold both, they pair well when one earns flexible bank points and the other earns a different currency.

 Card details on this page reflect the most recent data we've verified against the issuer's own site.
-Sign-up bonuses and fees can change at any time — confirm the current offer on the issuer's page before applying.
+Sign-up bonuses and fees can change at any time, confirm the current offer on the issuer's page before applying.